ethereum/EIPs/EIPS/eip-slot-precompile.md

 ### Encrypted Mempools

-Like [EIP-7793](), this precompile aims to improve support for encrypted mempools.
+This precompile aims to improve support for encrypted mempools.
 In order to be secure, the validity of encrypted mempool transactions should be tied to the inclusion of all transactions by a proposer in the correct slot.
-This rule can be enforced by a smart contract.
+This rule can be enforced by a smart contract using this precompile.

 ## Specification